Yuanfen: Translations

-The concept of "synchronicity" from the Swiss psychologist Carl Jung is a good English translation of yuanfen.
+The concept of "serendipity" is a good English approximation of yuánfèn in general situations not involving any elements of a romantic relationship.
 The French writer Émile Deschamps claims in his memoirs that in 1805, he was treated to some plum pudding by a stranger named Monsieur de Fontgibu.
 Ten years later, the writer encountered plum pudding on the menu of a Paris restaurant and wanted to order some, but the waiter told him that the last dish had already been served to another customer, who turned out to be de Fontgibu.
 Many years later, in 1832, Deschamps was at a dinner and once again ordered plum pudding.
 He recalled the earlier incident and told his friends that only de Fontgibu was missing to make the setting complete—and in the same instant, the now senile de Fontgibu entered the room.